headwindz/headwindz.run/articles/Understand recursion.md

 Recursion, simply put, is calling a function on itself.
-It can used to break down complex problems into smaller managable similar units that can be handled by the same function.
+It can used to break down complex problems into smaller manageable similar units that can be handled by the same function.

 ## Recursion vs Iteration